EmuDeck/emudeck.github.io/docs/emulators/steamos/cemu/cemu-native.md

     * You may add UKMM to Steam by right clicking it and clicking `Add to Steam`
 6. Double click `ukmm-launcher.sh` to open it
 7. Follow UKMM's documentation, [https://nicenenerd.github.io/UKMM/using-mods.html](https://nicenenerd.github.io/UKMM/using-mods.html) to learn how to mod Breath of the Wild
+    * When deploying mods, the graphic pack folder will be located here: `/home/deck/.local/share/Cemu/graphicPacks`

 ***